-Bleeding gums can be an indicator of gum disease, which has been associated with risk of preterm birth, so always see your healthcare professional if symptoms persist.
+Bleeding gums can be an indicator of gum disease, which has been associated with the risk of preterm birth, so always see your healthcare professional if symptoms persist.

 According to the NHS, 'hormonal changes during pregnancy can make your gums more vulnerable to plaque, leading to inflammation and bleeding.
 This is also called pregnancy gingivitis or gum disease.'

 If you're already suffering from backache, it could be caused by the pregnancy hormone relaxin, which makes your ligaments and joints relax and become looser, so your body is ready to give birth.
 The NHS say, 'during pregnancy, the ligaments in your body naturally become softer and stretch to prepare you for labour.
 This can put a strain on the joints of your lower back and pelvis, which can cause back pain.'

 Medically referred to as ptyalism, this is another one caused by those early hormonal changes.
 The NCT say, 'ptyalism is common during the first trimester of pregnancy.
 You might need to spit out some saliva into a tissue quite often, and the bitter taste of the saliva can cause nausea and vomiting.
 The good news for most women is that it should ease after the first trimester.'

 They’re so advanced these days that you can take an early pregnancy test 6 days before your period is due and expect a result that’s around 99% accurate.

 What kind of pregnancy test should I take?